exyleio/exyleio/docs/4-projects/api/1-overview.md

-3. Create a firebase project if you haven't already, [generate](https://console.firebase.google.com/u/0/project/_/settings/serviceaccounts/adminsdk) and download a service account key and place it inside the `app` directory.
+3. Create a firebase project if you haven't already, [generate](https://console.firebase.google.com/u/0/project/_/settings/serviceaccounts/adminsdk) and download a service account key and place it inside the `app` directory as `serviceAccountKey,json`.
+Beware, **THIS FILE MUST REMAIN PRIVATE**.
-   Beware, **THIS IS PRIVATE INFORMATION**.

 4. Start a local development server